ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

 ## :white_check_mark: Requirements ##

--Before starting :checkered_flag:, you need to have jira package (jira==3.8.0) installed.
+-Before starting :checkered_flag:, you need to have following things
+  - jira package (jira==3.8.0) installed.
     - Mac
-    -Open terminal and install jira package
+      - Open terminal and install jira package
-    - pip3 install jira
+        - `pip3 install jira`
     - Windows
-    -Open command line and install jira package
+      - Open command line and install jira package
-    - pip install jira
+        - `pip install jira`
   - Create your Personal Jira Access Token (for your/your companies jira instance) which will be used by the program
     - check this for reference on how to create personal token: [manage-api-tokens-for-your-atlassian-account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
   - Creating and setting Environment variable for jira access token `jira_token` to save your Personal Jira Access Token.
 Check details [Setting Environment Variable](EnvVarDoc.md)

 ## :robot: Configurations ##
 :pushpin: Please create 2 configuration files under `config` folder :file_folder: with below name and content.
 Update the config values to match your requirements.